 - Public: This option will show the website to the users in the usual manner.
 If you make any changes to your website while enabling this mode, it will be visible to the viewers as well.

-- Private: The private mode is only accessible to you and to the people who have access to the site’s user id and password.
+- Private: The private mode is only accessible to you and to the people who have access to the site’s user ID and password.
 Under the Private option, you also have a feature to stop search engines from indexing your site.
-This will get your website not listed on SERPs but the people with the id and password to your site will be able to access the site normally.
+This will get your website not listed on SERPs but the people with the ID and password to your site will be able to access the site normally.

-Unpublish on Self-Hosted Platforms
+Method 2: Unpublish on Self-Hosted Platforms

 If you own a self-hosted WordPress site, you will not have the privacy settings by default.
 So, you will have to install the plugin to unpublish a WordPress site.
 WordPress has a few amazing plugins to unpublish a WordPress site.
 To download a plugin, go to the “Plugins” in the menubar of the WordPress dashboard and search for “Coming Soon” or “Maintenance Mode” plugins.